Part 1: Principles of Training using Heart Rate

 2.2 – Body Orientation

 Horizontal activities (e.g. swimming, prone paddle, etc.) allow blood to return to the heart easier (not fighting gravity) so cardiac preload (end-diastolic volume) is higher, which increases stroke volume (amount of blood coming out of the heart in each beat).
 Typically, this is associated with lower heart rates.
 This is one reason why horizontal exercises, like swimming, usually have lower max heart rates than vertical exercises, like running.

 2.3 – Athlete Cardiac Development

-The better cardiac output (heart development) an athlete has, the better they will be able to push blood through muscular tension generated by exercise.
-An athlete with great cardiac output will be able to continue to move blood through their quads during front squats at 95/65lbs while an athlete with poor cardiac output and high muscular tension, will occlude (stop) blood flow from (or to) the muscle.
+The better cardiac output (development of heart tissue) an athlete has, the better they will be able to push blood through muscular tension generated by exercise.
+An athlete with great cardiac output will be able to continue to move blood through their quads during front squats at 95lb while an athlete with poor cardiac output and high muscular tension, will occlude (stop) blood flow from (or to) the muscle.
 It’s like kinking a garden hose.

 This is less relevant when talking about cyclical endurance activities, but with CrossFit athletes doing MetCons with a wide array of movement pairings and loading, this is very important and has complicated impacts on heart rate.

 2.4 – Other Factors, Like Thermoregulation

 Too often people look at heart rate as simply a factor of output, much like watts on the AirBike.
 If I can spin at 300 watts and stay in Zone 2 one day, I should be able to do it next week, right?

 While this is often true, heart rate is impacted by countless other factors besides your output.
 Some obvious factors include sleep, fatigue and recovery status, hydration status, and HRV (heart rate variability).
 However, sometimes it’s things further out of your control, like climate.